<

 How does this change the draft?

 Fading quarterbacks in a standard league is a realistic and successful strategy because there are always more than 10 or 12 of them worthy of starting for your fantasy team.
-The line may differ for everyone, but it always seemed a bit silly seeing Minnesota Vikings QB Kirk Cousins as a free agent in so many standard leagues, since he has been a top-12 QB in ESPN scoring each of the past three seasons, and six of eight.
-In a superflex format, he is an early-round draft pick, which feels more realistic.
+The line may differ for everyone, but it always seemed a bit silly seeing Kirk Cousins as a free agent in so many standard leagues, since he had been a top-12 QB in ESPN scoring each of his previous three seasons, and six of eight, before his season-ending Achilles injury put an end to that streak (although he was sixth in fantasy PPG among QBs with at least eight games played in 2023).
+In a superflex format, he has been an early-round draft pick in recent years, which feels more realistic.

 Everything changes on superflex draft day, and unlike a standard league, in which we can usually spot the managers who jump for the top signal-callers such as Kansas City Chiefs star Patrick Mahomes and the Buffalo Bills' Josh Allen in the early rounds while half the managers wait a good, long while, most quarterbacks are coveted in superflex.
 They should be!
 One of the arguments for fading quarterback in standard formats is, put simply, "you only need one."
 In superflex, you tend to play two at all times and likely draft three or even four.
 They are that critical.
 This tips the value to the most important position in the sport.